 Freedom Borough was settled in 1832 and incorporated in 1838.
-Prior to 1832, land on either side of Dutchman’s Run was forest, extending north to the home of Abner Lacock and south to the stone home of retired sea captain William Vicary.
+Prior to 1832, land on either side of Dutchman’s Run was forest and extended north to the home of Abner Lacock and south to the stone home of retired sea captain William Vicary.
 After Freedom was established, Captain Vicary surveyed a town on his land south of Dutchman’s Run.
-It was called Vicary, but in 1867, the village was incorporated as St. Clair, named for General Arthur St. Clair.
+It was called Vicary; but in 1867, the village was incorporated as St. Clair, named for General Arthur St. Clair.
 The southernmost part of the town, called Vicary Extension, was annexed at a later date.
-In 1896, they merged into one borough.
+In 1896, these towns merged into one borough.

 Fun facts about Freedom:

--In 1832, about 150 families from Phillipsburg (Monaca) came and lived in board shanties, and the town was referred to as “Shanty Town.”
+-In 1832 about 150 families from Phillipsburg (Monaca) came and lived in board shanties.
+The town was referred to as “Shanty Town.”

 -The capital stock of Freedom National Bank was $40,000 in 1872 when it opened for business.

 -Freedom was a leader in steamboat construction as 108 steamboats were built in town as well as barges and other craft.

 –Valvoline Oil Company previously known as Freedom Oil Company is located in town.
 Prior to this Excelsior Oil Works occupied the same location.

 –Freedom Casket Company was founded in 1895 as Craig Manufacturing Company.

 -Freedom merged with Conway and New Sewickley Township to form Freedom Area School District.
 A new high school located in New Sewickley Township was built in 1971.